phdccltd/phdcc-papers/README.md

 RECAPTCHA_BYPASS='Password to avoid recaptcha'
 ```

-Optionally add all these variables to send an email when the production server is started:
+Optionally add all these variables to send a mail when the production server is started:

 ```
 STARTUP_EMAIL='to@example.com'